 It brings about the fresh taste of juicy, ripe tomatoes, crunchy cucumbers, onion, and green pepper (optional).
 All of these veggies are further flavored by fresh parsley, dill and tangy, salty feta cheese.
 The feta is shredded in order to easily be folded into the other ingredients.
 As it partially dissolves into the neutral oil (and a touch of vinegar) with which the salad is dressed it coats every bite.

 If I had to give up every other salad in the world and only be left with one to enjoy until the rest of my days – this tomato cucumber based deliciousness would be it.
 I grew up eating it, as can be said of pretty much everyone in Bulgaria.
 Shopska salad is more than just a staple of Bulgarian cuisine – it is a glorious culinary feat few can fail to appreciate.

 The recipe I am sharing here is based on the exact way the salad was prepared by my family in Sofia.
 For variations see the notes below.

 - Tomatoes.
 Choose organically grown, ripe tomatoes.
 You want them to be fragrant, sweet and juicy as they comprise the backbone of this salad.

 - Cucumber.
-The best type of cucumber to use is thin-skinned English cucumber or the shorter version of it, Persian cucumber.
+The best type of cucumber to use is thin-skinned English cucumber or the shorter version of it, Persian cucumbers.
 English cucumbers are also known as greenhouse or European cucumbers and have a firm flesh, few seeds and mild/sweet, crisp flavor.
 Simply salad perfect!